Newberry, South Carolina: History

 European settlers (primarily German, Scots-Irish, and English) began arriving in great numbers in the 1750s.
 Newberry County was formed from the Ninety-Six District in 1785.
 Because of its central location, the town of Newberry was chosen in 1789 as the county seat for Newberry County, which was part of an extensive area of cotton plantations.
 County and town politics were dominated by planters.
 By the coming of the railroad in 1851, Newberry had become a thriving trade center.
 This remained the case until the 1860s.

 During the American Civil War, Newberry College was used as a hospital for Confederate and later Union troops.
-The historic Newberry Court House wasn't burned by William Tecumseh Sherman's troops as he swept through the South.
+The historic Newberry Court House was not burned by William Tecumseh Sherman's troops as he swept through the South.

 Violent racial incidents hit all over the country as part of the 1919 Red Summer.
-On July 24, 1919 there was the attempted lynching of Elisha Harper of Newberry.
+On July 24, 1919, there was the attempted lynching of Elisha Harper of Newberry.
 Harper was sent to jail for insulting a 14-year-old girl.